 The UGA research faculty in this project-Abigail, Hilda, and Jerry-have been involved in previous projects that revolved around various aspects of food insecurity and food accessibility.
 As a result, they brought expertise to this project based on theoretical frameworks, empirical understanding, and observations.
 Although this was valuable in the development of the research design, the ongoing dialogue within the team revealed the valuable cultural and social capital of the food bank staff, who better understood the everyday workings of the food bank and partner pantries.
-The complementary forms of expertise helped the team gel into a research partnership, Beyond issues of expertise, the balanced across the project:
+The complementary forms of expertise helped the team gel into a research partnership, Beyond issues of expertise, the balanced rather than a client-funder relationship, nature of this project made defining our one which required the translation of working relationship difficult at times. knowledge and experience into a form that The food bank provided funding to UGA for others could understand.
+As one example, this research project, primarily to cover the we came to see Vista in her community out- cost of two graduate research assistants reach capacity as playing an essential role who helped with interviewing, prepared translating between domains of knowledge materials for each meeting, and assisted in across the project: